ProjetDeRechercheSurLecriture/TDFP/README.md

 # What is TDFP?
-TDFP was developed by Dr. Marquis of the Speech Language Pathology and Audiology Department of Factulty of Medicine, University of Montreal.
+TDFP was developed by the PRE project, a collaboration between McGill University and the University of Montreal.
 For more information, contact [Dr. Marquis](https://twitter.com/AlxMarquis)

 # License